Paintings

 Not landscapes, not seascapes, but a statewide Caliscape.
 Funded by a grant from the National Endowment for the Arts and the City of Sacramento Office of Arts and Culture, Caliscape was born of a deep love of the various biomes of California and the diversity of human, floral, faunal, and human life across the state.
 I traveled across the state, though ultimately fell short of my, probably unattainable, goal.
 There is simply too much to sum up!
 There are three distinct coastal regions, three deserts, even one area of tundra, all of which change dramatically depending on the time of year.
 These pieces perhaps exist as part one of what I hope will be a lifelong project.

-Yuba - oil and acrylic on canvas
+🟢 Yuba - oil and acrylic on wood

-Napa-Sonoma - oil and acrylic on canvas
+🟢 Napa-Sonoma - oil and acrylic on board

 In the Night Garden